petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/reading-dxp-cloud-service-logs.md

 ## Log Structure

-Logs in DXP Cloud conform to a specific structure that gives extra, contextual information.
+Logs in Liferay Cloud conform to a specific structure that gives extra, contextual information.
 See this log message as an example:

 ```log
 Jun 29 10:07:46.585 build-214 [webserver-699bf65bfb-4w8pl] [WARNING] 179/170746 (13) : api/backend2 changed its IP from 10.0.17.186 to 10.0.26.120 by DNS cache.
 ```

-Many logs in DXP Cloud have a label (in this example, ``[WARNING]``) that indicates that this message came from DXP Cloud infrastructure, and not directly from the service's output.
-Logs can also have labels that come from DXP Cloud infrastructure but are related to the service, such as ``[LIFERAY]``.
+Many logs in Liferay Cloud have a label (in this example, ``[WARNING]``) that indicates that this message came from Liferay Cloud infrastructure, and not directly from the service's output.
+Logs can also have labels that come from Liferay Cloud infrastructure but are related to the service, such as ``[LIFERAY]``.
 Logs that come directly from the service's output have no label.

-Additionally, these components are always present in any log message in DXP Cloud:
+Additionally, these components are always present in any log message in Liferay Cloud:

 * The **timestamp**: in this example, `Jun 29 10:07:46.585`.